 This video is realized in partnership with Hill's Pet Nutrition.

-Iveta Becvarova, DVM, MS, Diplomate ACVN joined the Professional & Veterinary Affairs group at Hill’s Pet Nutrition Europe in 2011 where she currently serves as Director of Academic Affairs.
-She is also an Adjunct Assistant Professor - Veterinary Nutrition at Virginia-Maryland College of Veterinary Medicine, USA.
+Iveta Becvarova, DVM, MS, Diplomate ACVN currently serves as Director of Global Academic and Professional Affairs at Hill’s Pet Nutrition, USA.
+She has been Director of Academic Affairs at Hill’s Pet Nutrition Europe from 2011-2018.
+She is also an Adjunct Assistant Professor - Veterinary Nutrition at Virginia-Maryland College of Veterinary Medicine (VMCVM), USA.
 She became a Diplomate of the American College of Veterinary Nutrition (ACVN) in July 2007.
-She completed her Master of Science degree in Biomedical and Veterinary Sciences and Nutrition Residency program at the Virginia-Maryland College of Veterinary Medicine in 2006 and earned her DVM degree in 1999 from the University of Veterinary and Pharmaceutical Sciences Brno, Czech Republic.
-The majority of her professional career has been in in academic veterinary medicine as a Clinical Assistant Professor – Veterinary Nutrition at the Virginia-Maryland College of Veterinary Medicine in the USA.
+She has been a Clinical Instructor and Clinical Assistant Professor – Veterinary Nutrition at the VMCVM from 2006-2011.
+Dr. Becvarova completed her Master of Science degree in Biomedical and Veterinary Sciences and Nutrition Residency program at the VMCVM in 2006 and earned her DVM degree in 1999 from the University of Veterinary and Pharmaceutical Sciences Brno, Czech Republic.
 She is a past president of the board of the ACVN, a member of the American Academy of Veterinary Nutrition (AAVN) and of the European Society of Veterinary & Comparative Nutrition (ESVCN).
 Dr. Becvarova conducted studies in obesity, body composition and oxidative stress.